EasonSYC/gcse-physics-formulae-sheet/README.md

  I am also an IGCSE student so errors are inevitable in this document.
 Feel free to email me to point out any mistakes or submit an issue on the GitHub page!

  P.S.
 I want to try my best to include quantitative formulae for qualitative requirements at GCSE, but they usually require more Mathematical tools so it is normal to have unexpected symbols.

+ This is the simplified version with only the formulae you are required to use to calculate.
+Vector notations are still present just for the sake of science.